plexsystems/nifi-cluster-coordinator/README.md

 ## Configuration

-Create a copy of the `nifi-cluster-coordinator.example.yaml` and name it `nifi-cluster-coordinator.yaml` and update it with your cluster configurations.
+For local development create a copy of the `nifi-cluster-coordinator.example.yaml` and name it `nifi-cluster-coordinator.yaml` and update it with your cluster configurations.
+The `MAKEFILE` is configured out of the box to use a configuration file in that location.

 Copyright (c) 2020 Plex Systems https://www.plex.com